Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 Properties of Hardened Concrete

-Effect of the age factor on strength of concrete
+Effect of the age factor on the strength of concrete

 Factors that Affect the Strength of Concrete

 The main ingredients of concrete are cement, sand, aggregate, and Water.
-The quality of each material affects the strength of the concrete.
-All materials, therefore, should fulfill the standard criteria for use in concrete like,
+The quality of each material affects the concrete’s strength.
+All materials, therefore, should fulfil the standard criteria for use in concrete-like,

 (a) Type and Quantity of Cement